Skin blushing or flushing is a sudden reddening of the face, neck, or upper chest.

 - Alcohol use

 - Certain medicines used to treat diabetes and high cholesterol

-- Rapid changes in temperature or heat exposure
+- Rapid changes in temperature

 Try to avoid the things that cause your blushing.
 For example, you may need to avoid hot drinks, spicy foods, extreme temperatures, or bright sunlight.